ROI & Decision

 Now show what happens when other organizations fixed these problems.

-ArcelorMittal (via Duke CE): 710 leaders went through the Save the Titanic experience.
-Decision speed improved 30-40%.
-This is direct, measurable evidence from a major global organization.
+ArcelorMittal (via Duke CE): 710 leaders went through the Save the Titanic experience and left committed to specific courageous leadership actions.
+This is direct evidence from a major global organization.

 Bell MTS: Revenue grew from $800M to $1.4B after investing in Learn2's experiential approach.
 Multiple factors contributed.
 The team development was the multiplier that made everything else work.